LiminalCreations/ARIS-P3/README.md

 3. tactical dimensions of information transfer.

 We are calling this framework **P3 = PEOPLE, Products, and Pathways**.
 The term “PEOPLE” doubles in meaning here as an acronym for _Points of Engagement Or Points for Leveraging Engagement_.

+We aim to develop and implement a soft communication infrastructure for team science that could be used by individuals, teams, and even organizations.